pitfail/pitfail-reports/report1/report1.rst

 Preliminary Design
 ------------------
 Simplifying the registration procedure starts with the welcome page.
-Instead of welcomes the logged-out user with a registration page, Pitfail presents him or her with a simple four-step guide to purchasing his or her first stock.
+Instead of welcomes the logged-out user with a registration page, PitFail presents him or her with a simple four-step guide to purchasing his or her first stock.
 Existing users can bypass this guided process at any time by following the "login" link that is in the top-right corner of ever page.
 This intentionally